Environmental Impact of Factory Farms

 Prairie Rivers Network

 Prairie Rivers Network is Illinois’ advocate for clean water and healthy rivers.
 They champion clean, healthy rivers and lakes and safe drinking water to benefit the people and wildlife of Illinois.
-Drawing upon sound science and working cooperatively, Prairie Rivers Network advocates public policies and cultural values that sustain the ecological health and biological diversity of water resources and aquatic ecosystems.
+Drawing upon sound science and working cooperatively, Prairie Rivers Network advocates for public policies and cultural values that sustain the ecological health and biological diversity of water resources and aquatic ecosystems.

 Center for Race Poverty and the Environment